Cape Gopher Snake, a beautiful Baja California Mexican subspecies,

 Photo by Patrick H. Briggs Courtesy Jerry Hartley

-The first image below on the left is the upper head of Pituophis deppei deppei and clearly shows only 2 pre-frontal scales making contact with thfrontal scale (the center plate beween the eyes).
-The right side image shows a light patternless morph of Pituophis melanoleucus mugitus with 4 pre-frontal scales contacting the frontal scale.
-With the exception of Pituophis deppei and Pituophis lineaticollis, most Pituophis species have 4 that normally contact the frontal scale or plate, but individuals from any of these are ocassionally found with azygous scales called azygos.
-When this occurs, only two or three may contact the frontal plate, and there will be additional scales more than 2 or 4 total pre-frontal scales.
+The first image below is the light morph colored upper head of a Southern pine snake Pituophis melanoleucus mugitus and clearly shows 4 pre-frontal scales making contact with the frontal scale (the center plate beween the eyes).
+The image below that one illustrates a straw-yellowish head of a Mexican pine snake Pituophis deppei deppei with only 2 pre-frontal scales contacting the frontal scale.
+With the exception of Pituophis deppei and Pituophis lineaticollis, most Pituophis species have 4 pre-frontals that normally contact the frontal scale or plate, but individuals from any of these may ocassionally be found with intermediate or azygous scales called azygos.
+When this occurs, only two or three may contact the frontal plate, or there may be additional scales more than 2 or 4 total pre-frontal scales.

 Photo print scans by Patrick Briggs